Citizen science: Smartphone

 The bandwidth and ubiquity afforded by smartphones has vastly expanded the opportunities for citizen science.
 Examples include iNaturalist, Chronolog, the San Francisco project, Mosquito Alert, the WildLab, Project Noah, and Aurorasurus.
 Due to their ubiquity, for example, Twitter, Facebook, and smartphones have been useful for citizen scientists, having enabled them to discover and propagate a new type of aurora dubbed STEVE in 2016.

 There are also apps for monitoring birds, marine wildlife and other organisms, and the "Loss of the Night".
 Chronolog, another citizen science initiative, uses smartphone photography to crowdsource environmental monitoring through timelapses.
 By positioning their cameras at designated photo stations and submitting images, participants contribute to long-term ecological records at parks and conservation sites across 48 U.S. states and 10 countries.
 Restoration professionals and other land stewards use this data to measure ecosystem health and understand the effectiveness of conservation interventions like habitat restoration, controlled burns, removal of invasive species, planting of native species, and efforts to improve water quality.

 "The Crowd and the Cloud" is a four-part series broadcast during April 2017, which examines citizen science.
 It shows how smartphones, computers and mobile technology enable regular citizens to become part of a 21st-century way of doing science.
 The programs also demonstrate how citizen scientists help professional scientists to advance knowledge, which helps speed up new discoveries and innovations.
 The Crowd & The Cloud is based upon work supported by the U.S. National Science Foundation.

+Research disciplines

+Citizen science has been applied to diverse research disciplines.
+The following examples are non-exhaustive.